SravanTurbo/cron-parser/README.md

 ### As a module in your project: (TODO)

+Since it is developed as a package, can be added to a project:

 1. Add pkg to your repository:

     ```
+    ~$ cd <project-folder>
     ~$ go get github.com/sravan-turbo/cron-parser
     ```
 2. Import pkg in repository file and use: